Tresch Family Farms Facts

 In addition to the dairy, Kathy Tresch, alongside her daughters, runs Olympia’s Apple Orchard on one of the two Tresch farms.
 The orchard grows more than 50 varietals of apples that are sold at farmers’ markets and local roadside fruit stands.

-The $25,000 grant for this pilot project was generated by diners at Mission Chinese Food SF and Handline (Sonoma).
+The $25,000 grant for the Restore California pilot project was generated by diners at Mission Chinese Food SF and Handline (Sonoma).
 Recology Organics provided the organic compost made from food scraps and green waste from SF Bay Area restaurants.

 Keep up with mission-driven initiatives, upcoming events, product info, and other news at Straus Family Creamery.